Damien Perrinelle

-Damien Perrinelle (born 12 September 1983 in Suresnes) is a French football defender.
+Damien Perrinelle (born 12 September 1983) is a French former footballer who played as a defender.
+He is currently assistant coach at Ligue 1 club Monaco.

 Career

 France

 Born in Suresnes, in the western suburbs of Paris, Perrinelle began his career in the youth system of Amiens and in 2004 joined US Créteil with whom he made his professional debut.
 In 2005, he joined Ligue 2 side Clermont Foot, where he stayed just one season before moving to US Boulogne, then of the Championnat National.

 He spent four seasons at Boulogne, and was part of the team that won promotion to Ligue 2 in 2007 and promotion to Ligue 1 in 2009 under manager Philippe Montanier.
 On the final match day of the 2007–08 Ligue 2 season Perinelle scored a famous goal for Boulogne in a home match against Chamois Niortais FC, who were one place above Boulogne.
 A tense game saw Boulogne win the match in the 95th minute through a goal by Perrinelle which kept Boulogne up whilst sending Niort down to the Championnat National.
 Perrinelle scored his first goal in Ligue 1 on 23 December 2009 in a 2–2 draw against Nice.
 In four years at the club Perrinelle appeared in 99 league matches and scored 6 goals.